fsantanna/pingus/ceu/README.md

 `ConfigManager::toggle_grab`, which awakes a block of code that takes the appropriate actions (equivalent to `CheckBox::set_state`).
-Likewise, clicking in the check box awakes a block of code (equivalent to `CheckBox::set_state`) that broadcasts the internal event `CheckBox::ok_clicked`, which awakes a block of code that takes the appropriate actions (equivalent to `ConfigManager::set_mouse_grab`).
+Likewise, clicking in the check box awakes a block of code (equivalent to `CheckBox::set_state`) that broadcasts the internal event `CheckBox::go_click`, which awakes a block of code that takes the appropriate actions (equivalent to `ConfigManager::set_mouse_grab`).
-Becuase of XXX, mutually YYY internal events cannot create infinite loops, TODO.
+In Céu, programs with mutually-dependent internal events cannot create infinite execution loops.

 <div class="box">
 The `event` keyword declares an internal event which applications can `emit`